M17-Project/M17_spec/docs/address_encoding.rst

        else if (*p == '.') // 39
          encoded += 39;
        else
-         // Invalid character, represented by 0, decoded as a space.
+         // Invalid character or space, represented by 0, decoded as a space.
          //encoded += 0;
      }
      return encoded;